-Azure easily integrates with your existing IT environment so your assets stay where you need them.
+Integrating easily with your existing IT environment, so your assets stay where you need them.
 Its hybrid Cloud solutions give you the best of both worlds.

 Scale as you need, pay as you go

-Azure’s pay-as-you-go and per-minute billing services can scale up or down to match demand.
-So, you only pay for what you use.
+Pay-as-you-go and per-minute billing services can scale up or down to match demand, so, you only pay for what you use.

 Protect your data

-The data centres used by Azure meet the most rigorous international standards for security and privacy.
+The data centres used by Azure meets the most rigorous international standards for security and privacy.